 This article explains how you can include fixed salaries in your DATEV export with LODAS and Lohn und Gehalt.
-In addition, we will show you special cases in which the transfer must be carried out manually for the time being.
+We'll also explain special situations where you will still need to transmit data manually for the time being.

 How are Fixed Salaries Transferred to DATEV?